stan-leetasi/vut-ijc-project-2/README.md

 ## vut-ijc-project-2

-This program counts the words from the stdin input stream and displays the number of occurences of each unique word.<br> It utilizes a hash table, implemented as a dynamically allocated array of linked lists, to store and count the frequency of words.
+This program counts the words from the stdin input stream and displays the number of occurences of each unique word.
+It utilizes a hash table, implemented as a dynamically allocated array of linked lists, to store and count the frequency of words.

 ## Program Functionality